University Policy 2500

 1. Museums seeking to borrow an object(s) must submit a written request to the Gallery Director-Curator stating the specific object(s), purpose, and time period of the proposed loan and guaranteeing payment of all costs associated with the loan including packing, shipping, and/or transportation, and insurance.

-2. A Standard Facility Report will be submitted to the Gallery Director-Curator by the proposed borrower.
+2. Standard Facility Report will be submitted to the Gallery Director-Curator by the proposed borrower.
 The Dean of the College of Arts and Letters or designee and University Counsel's office will jointly review the written loan request and the completed Standard Facilities Report to determine if the proposed borrower meets professional standards.

 3. If professional standards are not met by the proposed borrower, the Gallery Director-Curator or designee will notify the proposed borrower.